Nevuly/S510UA-BQ423-Hackintosh/README.md

 ## Steps to install

 1. Prepair a macOS installer in USB.
 (Use creationmedia method or MBR HFS Firmware Check Patch available in [here](https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/) for Catalina.)
-2. Replace EFI folder in USB EFI partition with the EFI folder in Clover EFI.
+2. Replace EFI folder in USB EFI partition with the EFI folder.
 3. Boot into USB and select MacOs installer.
 4. During the installation, touchpad may not work.
 You need a mouse connected through USB.
 (Or you may delete the IOGraphicsFamily dependency from VoodooI2CHID.kext/info.plist.)
 Follow installation instructions found on tonymacx86 or other hackintosh forums.
     - If you have chosen to install Catalina in HFS+ file system, follow the directions given in [here](https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/)
-5. After a successful installation, boot into macOS, copy kexts In /kexts/Other -> /Library/Extension
+5. After a successful installation, boot into macOS, copy /kexts/Other/CodecCommnader.kext -> /Library/Extension
 6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E* && sudo chown -R 0:0 /L*/E* && sudo kextcache -i /") to rebuild kext then reboot.
     - If you have installed Catalina, use [Hackintool](https://headsoft.com.au/download/mac/Hackintool.zip) to disable Gate Keeper beforehand.
-7. Now the touchpad and sound input should function correctly.
-You need to mount EFI and copy Clover EFI to the system EFI partition in like what you have done on USB EFI partition.
+7. After Reboot your MacOS, mount EFI partition (sudo diskutil mount EFI) and copy EFI folder to the system EFI partition and reboot your system again.
+After reboot, the touchpad and sound input will be work correctly.
+    -  If you copy EFI folder, please remove kexts/Other/CodecCommander.kext
-8. After System EFI replaced by your EFI, use Clover Configurator to change SMBIOS, generate your serial and MBL
+8. Mount EFI Partition again, use Clover Configurator to change SMBIOS, generate your serial and MBL
 - Note: You may want to complete these extra steps.
     - You have DW1560 installed -- Replace WiFi/Bluetooth card
     - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal